Urinary Tract Infections

 How Can I Alleviate a Urinary Tract Infection?

-• Drinking lots of water to flush the tract
+• Drinking plenty of water to help flush bacteria from the urinary tract